Olga the Beauty, Russian Ruler

 Princess Olga initiated Stone Town Planning in Russia (the first stone buildings in Kiev were the city palace and Olga’s vacation house).

 In 955 Olga was baptized in Constantinople.
+However, she could not make Christianity the main religion in Russia.

 She died on July 11, 969.